Cheapest Way to Ship Luggage Domestically in USA (2026)

 How long does it take to ship luggage across the country?

-Using a standard ground service like USPS Ground Advantage or UPS Ground, a cross country shipment (e.g., from New York to California) typically takes about 5 business days.
+Using a standard ground service like USPS Ground Advantage or UPS Ground, a cross country shipment (for example, from New York to California) typically takes about 5 business days.

 What is the cheapest way to ship luggage over 70 pounds?

 USPS has a 70 pound weight limit, so for anything heavier you must use a private carrier like UPS or FedEx.
-To find the most economical option, use an online rate comparison tool to see which carrier offers a better price for your specific destination.
+To find the most economical option, use an online rate comparison tool to see which carrier offers a better price for your specific destination and weight.